foilen/k8s/setup/k3s/system/ingress-nginx.md

 To use NGINX for ingress.

-For k3s, it is using the default flavor.
+For k3s, it is using the cloud flavor.

 # Install